growthbook/growthbook/CONTRIBUTING.md

 - Front-end: http://localhost:3000
 - Back-end: http://localhost:3100

+#### Accessing the MongoDB database

+GrowthBook uses MongoDB as a primary data store, and while working on the code it may be necessary to access the database directly.
+[MongoDB Compass](https://www.mongodb.com/products/compass) is the easiest way, but you can also use the [mongosh shell](https://www.mongodb.com/docs/mongodb-shell/).

-#### MongoDB Compass
+##### MongoDB Compass

-To access MongoDB with the [MongoDB Compass](https://www.mongodb.com/products/compass) GUI, you can do the following after opening MongoDB Compass:
+To access MongoDB with the MongoDB Compass GUI, you can do the following after opening MongoDB Compass:

 1. In the menu bar, click **Connect** and choose **New Connection**
 2. Paste the connection string you configured in your `.env.local` here
 3. Press **Connect**

 At this point you should be connected to MongoDB and see your databases.
-Click into the desired database, e.g. growthbook, to view your collections.
+Click into the desired database, e.g. `growthbook`, to view your collections.

-#### Mongo Shell
+##### Mongo Shell

-##### Accessing the MongoDB database

-To access MongoDB with the [mongosh shell](https://www.mongodb.com/docs/mongodb-shell/), run the following command:
+To access MongoDB with the `mongosh` shell, run the following command:

 ```sh
 docker exec -it mongo bash